 - Users in an account can create multiple package managers.
 A package manager can be attached to a cluster and both of the conda environments in that package manager become automatically available in the cluster.
 All PySpark commands running on the cluster automatically start using the Python environment in the package manager and all SparkR commands running on the cluster start automatically using the R environment in the package manager.

 - Users can select the Python version (3.7 or 2.7) and R version (3.5) for the package manager from the UI.

 - All package manager environments are complete Anaconda distributions packed with 200+ Python and R packages (like pandas, NumPy, Scikit-learn, etc).

-- Users can add any conda, pip, cran packages to the package manager environments from the UI.
+- Users can add any conda, pip, or cran packages to the package manager environments from the UI.
 Packages become available on a cluster immediately without requiring a restart of the cluster or the Spark application.

 - The logs and debugging information of installations on the cluster are presented in real-time on the UI.